 - The parish of Abbotsley was in the St Neots Union for Poor Law administration.

-- Births and Deaths registered in the St Neots Union Workhouse (1913 - 1952) are available from the Huntingdonshire FHS.
+- Births and Deaths registered in the St Neots Union Workhouse (1913 - 1952) are available from the Cambridgeshire and Huntingdonshire FHS.